gulfiliz/gulfiliz.github.io/_posts/2026-08-07-entropy-and-the-arrow-of-time.md

 The universe is running down...
 We are, briefly, running against it...

 That, I think, is enough!
+(Ahahahah, writing this line made me feel like I was narrating a documentary!
+Anyway, cheers!)

+P.S.
+I’ll add the further reading and sources later.
+I’m kind of sick right now!
+Thank you for reading. :)